Everything You Need to Know About the Cannabis Cup

 The High Times Cannabis Cup is an event to celebrate the cannabis community.
-It is a competition and trade show for those in the marijuana industry and allows cannabis companies, growers, and breeders to pit their best products against each other in the hope of being crowned one of the winners.
+That is, a competition and trade show for those in the marijuana industry and cannabis companies, growers, and breeders.
+Further they pit their best products against each other in the hope of being one of the winners.

 It’s a competition, sure, but it’s also much more than that.
-It’s also a celebration of marijuana culture, a festival of the green, for cannabis enthusiasts and consumers worldwide.
+As well as being a celebration of marijuana culture, a festival of the green, for cannabis enthusiasts and consumers worldwide.

-Not only can you sample some of the best weed flower, weed edibles, and hash in the world, but you can also get the latest industry news, attend seminars, panels, concerts, and expositions, as well as experience some good old-fashioned fun stoner activities.
+Not only can you sample some of the best weed flower, weed edibles, and hash in the world.
+Yet you can also get the latest industry news, attend seminars, panels, concerts, and expositions.
+As well as experience some good old-fashioned fun stoner activities.

 How Did the Cannabis Cup Begin?

 The High Times Cannabis Cup began in 1988 and was organized by the now ex-editor of High Times, Steven Hager.
-On Thanksgiving, it was originally held in Amsterdam at an underground site to minimize unwanted exposure to the authorities and the news.
+On Thanksgiving, it was originally held in Amsterdam at an underground site to minimize unwanted exposure to the authorities.

-Since then, it has evolved multiple times and expanded to be held in various countries and across the US.
+Since then, it has evolved multiple times and expands through various countries and across the US.

-Though the Cup had some trouble in Amsterdam during a raid in 2011, it is still held there when local legislation permits; there are also International Cannabis Cups held elsewhere in Europe and Jamaica.
+Though the Cup had some trouble in Amsterdam during a raid in 2011.
+However it is still held there when local legislation permits.
+There are also International Cannabis Cups held elsewhere in Europe and Jamaica.

 Imitation Is The Sincerest Form Of Flattery

-In addition to the Emerald Cup, there is also the Hash Bash, National Cannabis Festival geared toward the DC market, and the Mile High 4/20 Fest.
+In addition to the Emerald Cup, there is also the Hash Bash, National Cannabis Festival. in fact, these are geared toward the DC market, and the Mile High 4/20 Fest.

-While all of them celebrate the love of the green, none of them can begin to approach the expansiveness or popularity of the Cannabis Cup.
+Whereas all of them celebrate the love of the green.
+None of them can begin to approach the expansiveness or popularity of the Cannabis Cup.

 What Are The Categories?

-While many tokers and smokers (ourselves included) would likely only be interested in finding out what the best weed strain is but over the years, the cannabis landscaped has grown and developed to almost completely overshadow what it once was.
+While many tokers and smokers would likely only be interested in finding out what the best weed strain is but over the years.
+The cannabis landscape has grown to almost completely overshadow what it once was.

-With new cannabis concentrates and extracts being created every year, the Cannabis Cup also had to evolve to keep up with all the new innovations.
+With new cannabis concentrates and extracts coming every year.
+The Cannabis Cup also had to evolve to keep up with all the new innovations.

 In the next section, you’ll see how the event has evolved over time to accommodate new cannabis cultivators and categories of cannabis products.